We Are a

 John and Terri Balletto

-To continue to lead in the social responsibility component of sustainability, Kruse announced the relaunch of the Sonoma County Grape Growers Foundation in January 2016 that aims to assist local agricultural employees and their families in the areas of healthcare, affordable housing, childcare, education and workforce development.
+In an effort to continue to lead in the social responsibility component of sustainability, Kruse announced the relaunch of the Sonoma County Grape Growers Foundation in January 2016 with a mission to support vineyard employees and their families in the areas of healthcare, affordable housing, childcare, education, resiliency and recovery and workforce development.
 She currently serves as executive director of the Foundation.

 In January of 2017, Kruse launched the Sonoma County Center for Ag Sustainability, a think tank in partnership with the Wharton School of Business, that is focused on bringing subject matter experts from around the United States to Sonoma County to work on issues and opportunities affecting the long-term preservation of agriculture.

-In January of 2020, Karissa announced that Sonoma County Winegrowers is the exclusive partner with the California Land Stewardship Institute to launch a Climate Adaptation Certification, a first of its kind for agriculture.
-This exciting initiative will move beyond best practices in healthy soils to analyze the whole farm and implement climate friendly farming practices that minimize greenhouse gas emissions and increase carbon sequestration, which vary by soil type and microclimate.
+In January of 2020, Karissa announced that Sonoma County Winegrowers is the exclusive pilot partner with the California Land Stewardship Institute to launch a Climate Adaptation Certification, a first of its kind for agriculture.
+SCW has been learning for the past year how to implement best practices in carbon sequestration.

 - [email protected]